Reader's Comments

 For each quart of milk, stir in 1/2 cup of powdered or dried milk.
 This adds an extra creaminess as well as additional nutrients to your yogurt.

-For each quart of milk used add 1/3 cup sugar and about 2T of honey, basically sweeten to taste.
+For each quart of milk used, add 1/3 cup sugar and about 2 Tbsp of honey, basically sweeten to taste.

-Whisk in 2T plain yogurt and 1T pure vanilla extract for every quart of milk used.
-Be sure to whisk until the yogurt is thoroughly combined into the milk mixture and there are no lumps.
+Whisk in 2 Tbsp plain yogurt and 1 Tbsp pure vanilla extract for every quart of milk used.
+Be sure to whisk until the yogurt is thoroughly combined into the milk mixture and there are no lumps; it should be very smooth.

-Pour into sterilized jars*, cover and place in a warm spot to maintain temperature between 105° F and 110° F.
+Pour into sterilized jars**; cover and place in a warm spot to maintain temperature between 105° F and 110° F.

 Notes:

-Be sure to use a good quality pure vanilla extract.
+Always use a good quality pure vanilla extract.
 The flavor of the vanilla will be evident in the finished product, so don’t skimp on this ingredient.

 Variations: